farhaanqazi/SQL-Data-Warehouse-Project/README.md

 ![Data Architecture](docs/data_architecture.png)

 1. **Bronze Layer**: Raw data from source systems is stored here.
 Data is ingested into the SQL Server Database from CSV files.
-2. **Silver Layer**: This layer involves data cleansing, standardization, and normalization to prepare the data for analysis.
+2. **Silver Layer**: This layer involves data cleansing, standardisation, and normalisation to prepare the data for analysis.
-3. **Gold Layer**: The final business-ready layer, which contains data modeled into a star schema, optimized for reporting and analytics.
+3. **Gold Layer**: The final business-ready layer, which contains data modeled into a star schema, optimised for reporting and analytics.

 ---